cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/executions.md

 aliases: /cli/executions/
 ---

-The `cfy executions` command is used to manage workflow executions on Cloudify mManager.
+The `cfy executions` command is used to manage workflow executions on Cloudify Manager.

 You can use the command to start, cancel and and list executions and to retrieve information about a single execution.